MarcoNani/RealTime/readme.md

 npx http-server .
   ```

-Alternatively, you can host it online using services, i personally use [Render](render.com).
+Alternatively, you can host it online using a web hosting service.

 Remember to write the correct server url in the create user screen.